sakkaku/restrained-firearms-soundpack/tikka-t3/README.md

 - Hammer is recocked on bolt open after firing.
 - Safety prevents the bolt from being operated when engaged.
 - The magazine is detachable and you cannot reload the magazine without detaching it as the feed lips force the round to be inserted from the front.

+## Notes

+- Snap caps were used for "loading" sounds.
+They sound a bit weird due to it being anodized aluminum (higher pitched and gritty) vs brass (lower pitched and thumpy).